Pediatric Cardiac Catheterization

 - Many children are able go home after spending the night in the hospital after a catheterization procedure.
 Your cardiologist will tell you ahead of time how long your child will likely need to stay in the hospital.

-To schedule an appointment or learn about our award-winning pediatric heart team, call 954-265-3437.
+To schedule an appointment with a pediatric cardiologist, or learn about our award-winning pediatric heart team, call 954-265-3437.